 Each summer, camp has a theme that spans the entire summer and provides consistency and connection between sessions.
-This year's theme is Wheels, Wings, and Other Things.
+The 2016 theme was Wheels, Wings, and Other Things.
 The theme is incorporated into morning and closing meetings, as well as activities throughout the day.

 In addition to the theme, special events take place each session as a way to build community and have fun!
 Examples of special events have included: All American BBQ, Color Games, Olympics, Carnival, Lambies (Talent Show), and Hot Halloween.
 Follow us on Instagram and Facebook to see camp in action.

 June 26 to August 18, 2017

 Pick-up: 3:45 p.m.
 (12:30 p.m. available for Ramblers)

 Pick-up: 5:30 p.m.

 Is Belmont Day Camp right for your child?

 Successful participants in our program are able and cleared by a doctor to actively participate in the scheduled camp activities including, but not limited to: swimming, arts and crafts, nature, yoga, sports, tennis, woodworking, archery, ropes, movement, music, science experiments, innovations, and games.
 All children must be toilet-trained to participate in our program.